Portugal in the Eurovision Song Contest 2017

 |7||Salvador Sobral||« Amar pelos dois«||12||8||20||2||Finalist|

 |8||Viva La Diva||« Nova glória »||10||12||22||1||Finalist|

-The first semi-final will take place at RTP’s studios in Lisbon on 26 February 2017, hosted by Tânia Ribas de Oliveira and Jorge Gabriel.
-In the second semi-final eight entries will participate, and of these eight, four will advance to the Final.
-The qualifiers will be determined by the televote and the votes of an expert jury appointed by RTP.
+The first semi-final took place at RTP’s studios in Lisbon on 26 February 2017, hosted by Tânia Ribas de Oliveira and Jorge Gabriel.
+In the second semi-final eight entries participated, and of these eight, four advanced to the Final.
+The qualifiers were determined by the televote and the votes of an expert jury appointed by RTP.
 Real Combo Lisboense performed as the interval act with a medley of songs that did not win Festival da Canção.

 |Semi-final 2 – 26 February 2017|

-The final will take place at Coliseu dos Recreios in Lisbon on 5 March 2017, hosted by Sílvia Alberto and Catarina Furtado.
-In the Final eight entries will participate.
-The winner will be determined by the televote and the votes from regional juries.
+The final took place at Coliseu dos Recreios in Lisbon on 5 March 2017, hosted by Sílvia Alberto and Catarina Furtado.
+In the Final eight entries participated.
+The winner was determined by the televote and the votes from regional juries.